alecjacksonhopeworks/freepass-mobile/README.md

 ## Acknowledgments

-This project was developed by [Hopeworks](https://hopeworks.org/), a nonprofit organization that empowers young adults through technical training, healing, and entrepreneurship to transform lives.
-Hopeworks provides comprehensive reskilling for the AI era, preparing young adults—particularly those historically excluded from the digital economy—to thrive in the era of artificial intelligence.
+This project was developed by Hopeworks, a nonprofit social enterprise serving young adults in Camden, NJ and Philadelphia, PA.
+Hopeworks offers hands-on technology training such as web development and GIS combined with healing focused support and real world job experience to prepare participants for lasting employment and personal growth.

 - **Alec Jackson**: Lead Developer